mesosphere/dcos-docs-site/pages/1.13/deploying-services/config-universe-service/index.md

 ---

-This topic describes how to use the DC/OS CLI to configure services.
+This topic describes how to use DC/OS  to configure services.
 You can also customize services by using the [**Services**](/1.13/gui/services/) tab in the DC/OS UI.

 1. View the available configuration options for the service with the [`dcos package describe --config <package-name>`](/1.13/cli/command-reference/dcos-package/dcos-package-describe/) command.